Olive Ridley Turtle

 Quick Facts

-The olive ridley gets its name from the olive green color of its heart-shaped carapace (top shell).
-The species is among the smallest of the world’s sea turtles and is found primarily in the tropical regions of the Pacific, Indian, and Atlantic Oceans.
+The olive ridley gets its name from the olive green color of its heart-shaped shell.
+The species is among the smallest of the world’s sea turtles and is found primarily in the tropical regions of the Pacific, Indian, and Atlantic oceans.

-The olive ridley may be the most abundant sea turtle on the planet, but some argue that it is also the most exploited.
-According to the International Union for Conservation of Nature and Natural Resources Red List, there has been between a 30 and 50 percent reduction in global population size.
-Although some nesting populations have increased in the past few years or are currently stable, overall the reduction is greater than the overall increase in other populations.
+Olive ridley turtles are found worldwide and listed under the Endangered Species Act.
+Their breeding colony populations on the Pacific Coast of Mexico are listed as endangered; all others are listed as threatened.
+According to the International Union for Conservation of Nature and Natural Resources Red List, there has been between a 30 to 50 percent reduction in global population size.
+Although some nesting populations have increased in the past few years or are currently stable, the overall reduction in some populations is greater than the overall increase in others.

-In the western Atlantic Ocean, although there has been an 80 percent reduction in certain nesting populations since 1967, Brazil has reported an increase in their nesting population.
-In the eastern Atlantic Ocean, Gabon currently hosts the largest olive ridley nesting population with an estimated 948 to 5452 breeding females per year.
+In the western Atlantic Ocean, although there has been an 80 percent reduction in certain nesting populations since 1967, Brazil has seen an increase in their nesting population.
+In the eastern Atlantic Ocean, Gabon currently hosts the largest olive ridley nesting population in the region with 1,000 to 5,000 breeding females per year.

-The 2014 5-year review of the olive ridley sea turtle under the ESA provides additional information on abundance and population trends
+The 2014 5-year review of the olive ridley sea turtle provides additional information on abundance and population trends for this species.

 Appearance